DrK-Lo/lotterhoslabprotocols/ordering.md

 Most supplies for the lab are ordered through companies that Northeastern has accounts with, such as Fisher, Sigma Aldrich or VWR
 To order from these companies:

-1. Log in to myNortheastern
+1. Log on to myNortheastern
 2. Go to Services & Links -> myMarketplace (Under \'Finance Services for Faculty\\Staff\')
-3. Log into myMarketplace
+3. Log on to myMarketplace
 4. Scroll down and select the company you want to order from (e.g., Fisher Scientific)
 5. Search for your desired item
 6. Choose price and quantity